emilysu01/SimpleTodo/README.md

 # Project 1 - *Simple Todo*

-**Simple Todo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Simple Todo** is an Android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Emily Su**

-Time spent: **5** hours spent in total
+Time spent: **7** hours spent in total

 ## User Stories